Betty Carter: Career

 By 1975, Carter's life and work prospects began to improve, and Carter was beginning to be able to pick her jobs once again, touring in Europe, South America, and the United States.
 In 1976, Carter was a guest live performer on Saturday Night Live′s first season on the air, and was also a performer at the Newport Jazz Festival in 1977 and 1978, carving out a permanent place for herself in the music business as well as in the world of jazz.

 In 1977, Carter enjoyed a new peak in critical and popular estimation, and taught a master class with her past mentor, Dizzy Gillespie, at Harvard.
 In the last decade of her life, Carter began to receive even wider acclaim and recognition.
-In 1987 she signed with Verve Records, who reissued most of her Bet-Car albums on CD for the first time and made them available to wider audiences.
-In 1988 she won a Grammy for her album Look What I Got! and sang in a guest appearance on The Cosby Show (episode "How Do You Get to Carnegie Hall?").
-In 1994 she performed at the White House and was a headliner at Verve's 50th-anniversary celebration in Carnegie Hall.
+In 1987, she signed with Verve Records, who reissued most of her Bet-Car albums on CD for the first time, making them available to wider audiences.
+In 1988, she won a Grammy for her album Look What I Got! and sang in a guest appearance on The Cosby Show (episode "How Do You Get to Carnegie Hall?").
+In 1994, she performed at the White House and was a headliner at Verve's 50th-anniversary celebration in Carnegie Hall.
 She was the subject of a 1994 short film by Dick Fontaine, Betty Carter: New All the Time.

-In 1997 she was awarded a National Medal of Arts by President Bill Clinton.
-This award was one of the thousands, but Carter considered this medal to be the most important that she received in her lifetime.
+In 1997, she was awarded a National Medal of Arts by President Bill Clinton.
+This award was one of the thousands, but Carter considered this medal to be the most important that she had received in her lifetime.

 Death

 Carter continued to perform, tour, and record, as well as search for new talent until she was diagnosed with pancreatic cancer in the summer of 1998.
-She died on September 26, 1998, at the age of 69, and was cremated.
-She was survived by her two sons.
+She died on September 26, 1998, at the age of 69.
+Her body was cremated and she was survived by her two sons.

 Legacy

 Carter often recruited young accompanists for performances and recordings, insisting that she "learned a lot from these young players, because they're raw and they come up with things that I would never think about doing."

-1993 was Carter's biggest year of innovation, creating a program called Jazz Ahead, which took 20 students who were given the opportunity to spend an entire week training and composing with Carter, a program that still exists to this day and is hosted in The Kennedy Center.
+1993 was Carter's biggest year of innovation, creating a program called Jazz Ahead, which took 20 students who were given the opportunity to spend an entire week training and composing with Carter, a program that still exists and is hosted in The Kennedy Center.

-Betty Carter is considered responsible for discovering great jazz talent, including John Hicks, Curtis Lundy, Mulgrew Miller, Cyrus Chestnut, Dave Holland, Stephen Scott, Kenny Washington, Benny Green, Tarik Shah, and Gregory Hutchinson.
+Betty Carter is considered responsible for discovering great jazz talent, including John Hicks, Curtis Lundy, Mulgrew Miller, Cyrus Chestnut, Stephen Scott, Kenny Washington, Benny Green, Tarik Shah, Gregory Hutchinson, Lewis Nash and Aaron Goldberg.